gatsbyjs/gatsby/packages/gatsby-source-wordpress/ARCHITECTURE.md

 ### ActionMonitor (WPGatsby change events)

 After an initial cold build, the current timestamp is stored in cache.
 On any subsequent build this timestamp is sent via a gql query to WPGraphQL/WPGatsby/WordPress to ask what's changed since the last time data was fetched.
 See `src/steps/source-nodes/update-nodes/fetch-node-updates.js` and `src/steps/source-nodes/index.ts`.
 A list of change events is fetched and the source plugin loops through them and processes CREATE/UPDATE and DELETE events (see `src/steps/source-nodes/update-nodes/wp-actions`).
 WordPress itself doesn't store these events so there is a lot of custom code/logic in WPGatsby that hooks into various WordPress events and stores data in the WP db.
 See https://github.com/gatsbyjs/wp-gatsby/tree/master/src/ActionMonitor.
+After each update, a new timestamp is stored to later get change events since that time.

 ### Hard caching files and data (for improved local dev DX)

 As Gatsby eagerly clears the cache (being that it doesn't have as much context on individual sources as source plugins do) "hard" caching options have been added to this plugin.
 There is an option for hard caching files and another for hard caching data.
-These are considered experimental API's and there's no garuntee of data validity with them.
+These options cache data outside of the Gatsby cache and they are considered experimental API's.
+There's no garuntee of data validity with them.
 Their main purpose is to improve local development DX so that installing an NPM package or updating gatsby-config.js or gatsby-node.js doesn't cause the source plugin to refetch hundreds or thousands of images or nodes.
 Searching the project for `hardCacheMediaFiles` and `hardCacheData` will lead you to areas where this caching logic is implemented.

 ## Image processing